709924470/FanboxViewer/README.md

 There are three branches in this project:

 - `feat` includes the latest features and fixes, please fork this branch and send PR to this branch as well.
-- `beta` includes the code which waiting to merge and build.
+- `beta` includes the codes waiting to merge and build.
-- `master` includes the code of the latest release or prerelease.
+- `master` includes the codes of the latest release or prerelease.

 ---
 Any question related to this project you can either use issue or join my [telegram group](https://t.me/joinchat/KP2S20Y99ihwPaYeeHabBQ)\